yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2023/index.md

 And Robin.

 This is {{< gh-hovercard "11225" "the final piece" >}} of `Project Y.F.C.`, the `Query Cache Rewrite`, and the implementation of `Host Conditional Rendering`.
-But before we start, we must explain a few things, starting with:
+But before we start, we must explain a few things.

 ### Why do we need a query cache?

 Many GPUs expose _counters_, which are used to gather data from the various commands that GPU executes — things like how many pixels were drawn or how many triangles were generated.
 Games use _queries_ to fetch and load these counters into memory whenever they need to use them.

-yuzu's query cache is responsible for tracking the values of GPU counters for Switch games, and services query requests from the game.
+yuzu's query cache is responsible for tracking the values of GPU counters for Switch games and services query requests from the game.

 ### What is it used for?